growlitheharpo/sidesaver/readme.md

 * The user can choose how many backups to save (specifying 1 to 25, or an "infinite" number)
 * Sidesaver will reconcile backup states between program instances, using the ".backup" extension as a way to track what it previously did
 * User settings are persisted across sessions
+* Sidesaver can recognize when a file is renamed, and will rename all the backups accordingly
+  * Note - Renaming a file to one of the backup names (i.e. *originalname*.backup1) will cause a program crash if in side-by-side mode.

 ![Sidesaver's settings interface](./img/settings_window.png)